PopeJuliusII/leetcode/Problem 202 - Happy Number/explanation.md

 which not only goes through similar problems in detail, but also explains the mathematics behind the algorithm.
 I recommend checking it out!
-Here, suffice it to say that if something travelling at two steps an iteration catches something travelling one step an iteration, we clearly have a cycle.
+Here, suffice it to say that if something travelling at two steps an iteration catches something travelling at one step an iteration, we clearly have a cycle.
 Here, we are utilising a helper function, `_helper`, to find the next value of `n`.
-It takes each digit in `n`, squares it, then adds it to a temporary variable, `temp`.
-It is also used by Solution 2.
+It takes each digit in `n`, squares it, then adds it to a temporary variable, `temp`. `_helper` is also used by Solution 2.

 ### Solution 3: Space Complexity